Ezinnem/Native-app/README.md

 # Native-app

-A to-do app developd using React native JavaScript framework.
+A to-do app developd using React native, JavaScript framework.